GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Days**, $18,000
 Neg.
-A simple gloden ring with a little embelishment.
+A simple golden ring with a little embellishment.
 *As an action the wearer may choose to disappear from space and time.
 They will be gone for 1d12 days.
 They return as close to their original relative position as phsyically possible.
 The wearer and everything on them is completely unaffected by the passage of time*.

 **Ring of Electrocution**, $15,500